vdW-DF-ahcx: a range-separated van der Waals density functional hybrid: Introduction

 We motivate the AHCX design as a robust truly-nonlocal correlation RSH through the quality of the AH exchange description that we supply for cx13, that is, for the GGA-type exchange in CX.
 We argue that we can port the AH exchange description\cite{HJS08} from PBEx\cite{pebuer96} and PBEsolx\cite{PBEsol} to cx13, which is constructed as a Pad{\'e} interpolation\cite{behy14} (LV-rPW86) of the Langreth-Vosko (LV) exchange\cite{lavo87,lavo90} and of the revised PW86 exchange.\cite{pewa86,mulela09} We note that related charge-conservation criteria are used in PBE/PBEsol and in the CX designs, and that they all reflect the MBPT analysis of exchange in the weakly perturbed electron gas.\cite{mabr,rasolt,lape77,lape80,lavo87,lavo90,thonhauser}

 The rest of the paper is organized as follows.
 Section II summarizes the AH description of robust GGA exchange formulations, while Sec.
 III converts that insight into defining the AHCX.
-Section IV has computational details, a test of our AH-analysis approach, and an discussion of AHCX costs for bulk studies.
-Section V contains results and discussions, i.e., a documentation of performance for broad molecular properties, for bulk structure and cohesion, for semiconductor and insulator band gaps and for noble-metal surface properties, including CO adsorption.
+Section IV has computational details, a test of our AH-analysis approach, and a discussion of AHCX costs for bulk and other studies.
+Section V contains results and discussions, i.e., a documentation of performance for broad molecular properties, for bulk structure and cohesion, and for noble-metal surface properties, including CO adsorption.
 Sec.\ VI contains our summary and outlook.
-Finally, the appendix details the role of semicore electrons in hybrid studies of noble-metal cohesion and the supplementary information (SI) material provides details of performance characterizations.
+Finally, the appendix documents robustness of the adsorption-site-preference results with changes in the PP choice while the supplementary information (SI) material provides details of performance characterizations.